-Collagen is a hot topic these days, so I wanted to do a blog post to cover some of the basics: what it is, why it’s important, how it’s depleted, and how we can protect the collagen in our skin.
+Collagen is a hot topic these days, so I wanted to put together my top 7 tips to boost collagen production and minimize the appearance of aging skin.
+This post to covers some of the basics: what it is, why it’s important, how it’s depleted, and most importantly how we can protect the collagen in our skin.

 Collagen is a naturally occurring fibrous protein and is the most abundant protein in the human body.
 It composes 70 to 80 percent of the skin’s dry weight and helps to provide skin elasticity and strength.
 It’s considered the glue that holds the body together.